 (You can read more about what makes these candies so dangerous here.)

-Remember to keep all Halloween candy away from your pet, says Dr. Howe, and to contact your veterinarian if your pet eats any.
+Remember to keep all Halloween candy away from your pet.
 Consider storing it in a locked or high cabinet that even the most athletic of pets won’t be able to access.

 For a pet-friendly Halloween treat, try whipping up these DIY peanut butter cup dog treats so your pup can join in on the fun!